 Seeing all your observation groups in one place

-Once you've grouped your observations on the affinity map, you can view them all on the Observations Groups table to get a clear view of all the groups and sort them by relevant stats.
+Once you've grouped your observations on the affinity map, you can view them all on the Affinity map groups table to get a clear view of all the groups and sort them by relevant stats.
 The numbers under the 'Sessions', 'Observations' and 'Tags' columns help you quickly gauge how significant each group is, based on the frequency of unique sessions referenced, as well as total observations included.

 Viewing observations and other details associated with a group